tatumamckinnis/DNA/README.md

 public class LinkStrand implements IDnaStrand
 ```

 VS Code will then indicate that the code will not compile.
 If you select the light bulb / suggestion button as indicated in the figure below, it should give you as the first suggestion to "add unimplemented methods."
 This will automatically generate method stubs for all of the methods in the `IDnaStrand` interface that any implementing class must provide.
+Of course, you can also add these method stubs yourself manually.

 <div align="center">
   <img src="figures/vscode_stubs.png" width="300", height="150">
 </div>

 In addition, you need to implement two constructors as described below.
 The constructors and methods don't need to be implemented in the order shown, but the simpler methods are listed first.
 These methods are tested in the `TestStrand` class.
-In descriptions below `N` is the number of nucleotides/basepairs/characters in a strand.

 You should test each method as you implement it using the `TestStrand` JUnit test class.
 You'll need to change the type of strand returned in that JUnit class method `getNewStrand` to test your class.
 It's unlikely that any tests will work until you've implemented `LinkStrand.toString()`.

-You should run the JUnit tests in `TestStrand`.
-Verify that these work for `StringStrand` and `StringBuilderStrand` and then use these classes to test your `LinkStrand` implementation.

 #### 1. `LinkStrand` State, Constructors and `initialize` Method
 Implement two constructors: one with no parameters (the default constructor) and one with a `String` parameter.
 The constructors work by calling the required initialize method.
 Refer to `StringStrand.java` for an example to adapt.
 Implement the initialize method that initializes the `LinkStrand` object with a `String`.